ooples/pine_script_docs/source/concepts/Time.rst

 and here for more information on `Unix Time <https://en.wikipedia.org/wiki/Unix_time>`__.
 A value for the Unix time is called a *timestamp*.
 Note that since Unix time is measured from a fixed reference, i.e., the Unix Epoch, it does not vary with time zones.
+Some Pine built-ins use the UTC time zone as a reference.

-Another time-related key reference for traders is the **time zone of the exchange** where an instrument are traded.
+A second time-related key reference for traders is the **time zone of the exchange** where an instrument are traded.
-Some variables or functions use the UTC time zone, others use the exchange's time zone.
+Some built-ins use the exchange's time zone.

-We will note which time zone each one uses when mentioning them.
+A third time-related reference that comes into play is the chart's time zone, which is selected by traders.

+We will note, when discussing variables or functions, if they return dates or times in UTC or exchange time zone.
+Scripts do not have visiblity on the user's time zone setting on his chart.